z-morgan/plentish/dev_notes.md

-Delete buttons:
+item check:

-  add listener to delete img
+- add listener to each check circle
-    - sends put request to server to update the `deleted` state
+  - sends put request to server to update the `done` state
+  - upon success response:
-    - moves item in front-end DS from shopping list to deleted list
+    - updates front-end DS
-    - removes li from the DOM
-    - inserts li into the DOM in deleted items list

-  add listener to shopping list img
-    - sends put request to server to update the `deleted` state
-    - moves item in front-end DS from deleted list to shoppinglist
+    - applies sorting to front-end DS
-    - removes li from the DOM